 - 1 pound dry pasta (we use fusilloni)

 - 2 boneless skinless chicken breasts, grilled/cooked and chopped

 - 1 pint cherry or grape tomatoes, halved

 - 1 orange, green, yellow, or red bell pepper, chopped

 - Make the dressing first: Whisk all of the dressing ingredients together.
 Taste, and add more salt/pepper/garlic/whatever you feel it needs.
 I usually add more roasted garlic and parsley.
 Stick the dressing in the refrigerator as you prepare the rest.

 - Make the pasta: Bring a large pot of salted water to a boil.
 Add the pasta and cook until al dente.
 Drain, then rinse with cold water to cool.
 Pour into a large bowl.
 Add the chicken, tomatoes, broccoli, and pepper.
 Pour 3/4 cup of the dressing over the pasta salad and gently toss to combine.
 Add a little more dressing if you’d like.
 Leftover dressing is great on salads – store in the fridge for up to 1 week.

 - Add the feta cheese and bacon and stir up the pasta salad again.
 Season with additional salt and pepper as desired.
 Chill for at least 2 hours and up to 1 day before serving to allow the flavors to settle.
 This makes great leftovers!
 Cover tightly and store in the refrigerator for up to 1 week.

-- Make ahead tip: Make the dressing a couple days in advance.
+- Make Ahead Instructions: Make the dressing a couple days in advance.
 Cover tightly and store in the refrigerator.
 You can make the entire pasta salad a day or two before serving as well.